-One day we went to pick up their seven year old son Quinn from his after school program.
+One day we went to pick up their seven year old son from his after school program.

 When we found him he was munching on something that I couldn’t readily identify.
 It was a strange shape, about the length of an index finger and skinny, perhaps a centimeter wide (they use metric).
 And it was very green — a deep, luscious jungle-type green.
 I had no idea what it was but judging by the way he was devouring it, I guessed that it was green Twizzler that they only sell in Europe.
 Being curious about the exotic foods they feed their children in this strange land I bent down and asked him what it was.
 He looked up at me with a puzzled, but patient, look (he knows I’m a foreigner) and said in his cool little Scottish accent: “why, it’s a green pepper”.

 That seemed dubious.
 Of course, I thought, “that must be the street name for green Twizzlers”.
 I turned to his dad for clarification.
-Turns out it was indeed nothing more than a fresh slice of a green bell pepper.
+Turns out it was indeed nothing more than a slice of fresh green bell pepper.
 His dad went on to inform me that the schools provide healthy snacks like fruits and veggies as a way to promote good eating habits — they also give out toothbrushes.